 In May 2018, Red Poles committed to being a regional showcase for Aboriginal art and promoted and presented Aboriginal artists, musicians, workshops, and events that supported the celebration and presentation of both traditional and contemporary Aboriginal art, performance and music.

-These events give a rich layered experience with memorable, quality Aboriginal experiences, thus enhancing the understanding of this ancient culture.
+Red Poles & Spinning Yarns program provides visitors with a rich layered experience with memorable, quality Aboriginal experiences, thus enhancing the understanding of this ancient culture.

 Held over the two days of 21/22 November (10am to 4pm), the market will be representing stall holders from communities throughout South Australia.
 The market will be held on the lawns at Red Poles (free admission).

 Demonstrations of various crafts including weaving, basket making and feather flower works will be held throughout the weekend.